Yayyy.shop launched by Paramotor Digital Technology to transform digital gifting with 250 Plus brands - www.lokmattimes.com

 Yayyy.shop launched by Paramotor Digital Technology to transform digital gifting with 250 Plus brands

-Mumbai (Maharashtra) [India], October 17: Paramotor Digital Technology Pvt Ltd, a SaaS-based fintech, announced the launch of yayyy.shop a ...
+PNN Mumbai (Maharashtra) [India], October 17: Paramotor Digital Technology Pvt Ltd, a SaaS-based fintech, announced the launch of yayyy.shop ...

 Mumbai (Maharashtra) [India], October 17: Paramotor Digital Technology Pvt Ltd, a SaaS-based fintech, announced the launch of yayyy.shop a direct-to-consumer platform aimed at transforming how India approaches digital gifting.